endeavorcomm/ipamer/README.md

 # IP Address ManagER
-IPAMER was created to help an ISP manage the assignment of static IP addresses for customers.
-It's built for front-line people who may have little or no knowledge of IPs, subnet masks, gateways, prefixes, etc.
+IPAMer was created to help ISPs manage the assignment of static IP addresses for customers.
+It's built for front-line people who may or may not have technical knowledge of IPs, subnet masks, gateways, prefixes, etc.

-IPAMER is tightly integrated with the NetBox API - thus https://github.com/netbox-community/netbox is a prerequisite of using IPAMER.
+IPAMer is tightly integrated with the NetBox API, and assumes NetBox is the "source of truth" for your IP prefixes and addresses.

 # Requirements and IPAMer Install